1981 Seychelles coup attempt: Operation

 At 17:30 on 25 November 1981, Hoare and 43 mercenaries flew into Seychelles International Airport at Pointe La Rue on Mahé.
 All but two of them had made it through customs when a security supervisor began a thorough search of the luggage of a mercenary, discovering an AK-47.
 Realising their cover was blown, the mercenaries produced their weapons.
-One security guard ran towards the office to request assistance and bolted the door, successfully raising the alarm, which lead to the beginning of a six-hour gun battle at the airport.
+One security guard ran towards the office to request assistance and bolted the door, successfully raising the alarm, which led to the beginning of a six-hour gun battle at the airport.
 About 70 airport staff and passengers were taken hostage by the mercenaries.

 President René was in his residence when he received a phone call about the incident at the airport.
 He immediately put the island on alert, calling all police and militia into service and imposing a 24-hour curfew.
 Colonel Ogilvy Berlouis, the chief of the Defence Force, was ordered to secure the airport and prevent the mercenaries from escaping.

 The number of mercenaries was unknown to the Seychellois, as was the question of whether the attack at the airport was supposed to coincide with a seaborne invasion.
 Hoare's men erected a roadblock on the north end of the airport and mounted an unsuccessful attack on the Pointe La Rue Barracks in which one mercenary was wounded.
 Seychellois forces, with two armoured vehicles, occupied the airstrip, confining the mercenaries to the airport's buildings.
 They also fired upon the chartered aircraft, disabling it.
 One of the armoured vehicles made its way to the terminal forecourt, but the lights were out in the building and the driver had difficulty spotting the mercenaries.
 The vehicle's tires were quickly shot out and it was set ablaze by a Molotov cocktail.
 2nd Lieutenant David Antat, the vehicle's commander, emerged from the top and engaged the mercenaries.
 They surrounded the vehicle and shot Antat several times in the chest, killing him.